Seraphli/story_writer_repo/Code/Something with websocket, queue, protobuf, pickle.md

 ```

 It worked well for like a month.
-But when I implement several parallel connections using multiprocessing, weird things happened, the queue couldn't get the reply and so the program stuck there.
+But when I implement several parallel connections using multiprocessing, weird things happened, the queue couldn't get the reply and so the program stuck in there.